 After students share their knowledge of puppet theatre, explain that sometimes puppets are used to help resolve conflicts or to help talk to children who don’t want to talk about something.
 Ask students to suggest why this might be an effective way to share information.
 Discuss.

-Have students work in small groups to create a play where the characters use conflict resolution skills to defuse a problem on the school grounds.
+Invite the students to interact with their classmates (either in person or virtually) to create a scenario where the characters use conflict resolution skills to defuse a problem on the school grounds.
 (Note: You can set your own ground rules and decide how much time you want to devote to this activity.
-Time limits for the plays should be set so that the problem has a solution but doesn’t drag on for an unlimited time.
+Time limits for the scenarios should be set so that the problem has a solution but doesn’t drag on for an unlimited time.
 Also, remind students that verbal, physical, and emotional abuse are not acceptable forms of conflict resolution.)

 Here are some possible topics for their puppet plays:

-Once the plays have been completed and presented to the class, consider asking the puppeteers to share them with the younger students in the school.
+Once the plays have been completed and presented to the class, consider asking the puppeteers to share them with the younger students in the school, if possible.

 Close by asking: